HP, Acer take up the brand battle

-The battle for the PC market is set to intensify following HP's unveiling of its new back-to-basics "invent" marketing campaign, while Acer has detailed its own "we hear you" advertising campaign.
+The battle for the PC market is set to intensify after HP unveiled its new back-to-basics "invent" marketing campaign, while Acer detailed its own "we hear you" advertising campaign.

 Acer's attempt is more subtle.
 The black and white ads from slick downtown New York add the human element to PC marketing.

 Certainly HP is keenly aware of this issue, explaining the campaign will cost around $US5 million.
-Greg Trigger, HP's SMB segment manager, was the first to concede HP is traditionally great at "stealth marketing".
-That is, very little marketing at all.
+Greg Trigger, HP's SMB segment manager, was the first to concede the company is traditionally great at "stealth marketing" -- that is, very little marketing at all.
 "We're [now] trying to build brand awareness," he said.

 With an ambitious target of $US250 million for its global consumer business, HP had to do something to grow by 20 per cent by end of the US financial year on October 31.
 But where the channel is involved there is always more to the story, particularly when the indirect channel represents a big chunk of HP's global revenues.

 HP's campaign has "borrowed" from the Dell handbook of clean, full-page ads detailing PCs and prices.
 A call centre number allows the company to "feed" it authorised resellers leads for fulfilment through Prion.

 The catch is HP now has a dedicated team that will ring its customers to make sure the nominated reseller actually made the sale -- a technique called Closed Loop Marketing (CLM).
 Originating in the UK, the program has reportedly been successful at generating customer pull to the satisfaction of resellers.
 But isn't customer touch a threat to resellers?